 At each stage, the course helps the learner establish an inclusive leadership style that enables musicians of all musical backgrounds, instruments and skill levels to access and enjoy ensemble music-making.

-Prices start at £25 for a single module, with multi-buy discounts available.
+Prices start at £25 for a single module.
 The introductory ‘Preparing to lead an ensemble’ module is free of charge, to give you a chance to test out what’s on offer before you pay.

 We hope you find this Making Music resource useful.
 If you have any comments or suggestions about the guidance please contact us.
 Whilst every effort is made to ensure that the content of this guidance is accurate and up to date, Making Music do not warrant, nor accept any liability or responsibility for the completeness or accuracy of the content, or for any loss which may arise from reliance on the information contained in it.